Web Loom logo

 BaseModel<TData, TSchema>

-All three expose the same reactive observables and implement IDisposable.
+Both classes expose the same reactive signals and implement IDisposable.

 BaseModel

 BaseModel is the foundation for every model in the system.
-It wraps three BehaviorSubject streams and provides methods to update them safely.
+It wraps three signals (from @web-loom/signals-core) and provides methods to update them safely.

 Constructor